NiryoRobotics/roscon-2025/src/pl_chardonnay_report.md

 ```

-As I wanted to be consistent with his work while using other framework to control the robot, I only pasted his work conerning the gripper action client.
+As I wanted to be consistent with his work while using other framework to control the robot, I only pasted his work concerning the gripper action client.
 We thus declare here the configuration for the Tool.
 As said before, I prefered to use fix configurations for the tool as we will only use Niryo's components.

-The only methode I kept from his implementation is the `_tool_cmd` method, which is used to send a goal to the tool action server.
+The only method I kept from his implementation is the `_tool_cmd` method, which is used to send a goal to the tool action server.

 ```python
 # Gripper